SaltyMonkey/justclash/README.md

 - **Firmware:**
   - Requires OpenWrt 24+
   - FriendlyWrt 20240115+ (untested).
-  - LuCI (web interface) and the above dependencies should be available.
+  - LuCI and the above dependencies should be available.

 ## Installation